Tacoma Rainiers Game Notes - at Sugar Land

 MILES TO MAKE HIS RAINIERS DEBUT: INF Miles Mastrobuoni was added to the Rainiers' active roster on Tuesday to make room for Josh Naylor...Mastrobuoni opened the season with the Seattle Mariners, hitting .252/.327/.293 in 71 games with three doubles and a home run, driving in 12...saw action and 2B, 3B, LF and RF...Mastrobuoni split the 2024 campaign between Chicago (NL) and Triple-A Iowa...in 50 games with the Chicago Cubs, hit .194/.245/.224 with three doubles...in 54 games in Iowa, hit .218/.305/.329 with 12 doubles and four home runs, driving in 22.

-AT SUGAR LAND: The Rainiers square off against Sugar Land for the second time this season, making their first and only trip to Sugar Land this week...Tacoma has a 11-13 record at Constellation Field, sporting a 4.21 ERA at Sugar Land, their second-lowest of any PCL venue since 2021 (when Sugar Land joined the league), trailing the 4.10 at Sutter Health Park...the Rainiers dropped their lone series at Sugar Land in 2024, taking two of the six games...Tacoma tallied 51 hits in their six games at Sugar Land last year, the most they've recorded in a series at Constellation Field since 2021.

-TAVERAS DRIVES THEM IN: OF Leody Taveras drove in another run in Sunday's game, bringing his July RBI total to 23, the highest for a single month in his career, surpassing the 17 he drove in during July of 2021...the 23 RBI are tied for the third-most by a Rainier in a single month this season...his .481 slugging percentage this month is the eighth-best for a month in his career...in his last 10 games, Taveras has hit .378 (14x37) with three doubles, one triple and three home runs, driving in 17 while drawing five walks to just two strikeouts.
+TAVERAS DRIVES THEM IN: OF Leody Taveras drove in another run in Tuesday's game, bringing his July RBI total to 24, the highest for a single month in his career, surpassing the 17 he drove in during July of 2021...the 24 RBI are the third-most by a Rainier in a single month this season...his .500 slugging percentage this month is the seventh-best for a month in his career (min 20 PA)...the four home runs he has hit this month are the most since he hit a career-best seven in June of 2023...in his last 11 games, Taveras has hit .357 (15x42) with three doubles, one triple and four home runs, driving in 18 while drawing five walks to just two strikeouts.

-JULY JOLT: The Rainiers are having a dominant month of July, going 17-4, winning 81.0% of their games, their best winning percentage for a single month (min. seven games) since 2005...it's the fifth-best winning percentage for a Triple-A team since 2005...the Rainiers are hitting .315 as a team in July, their second-best average for a single month in that last 20 years (min. seven games played), trailing the .317 Tacoma hit in June of 2011...the team's .414 on-base percentage and .911 OPS are both their best for a single month since 2005 (min. seven games) and their .497 slugging percentage is the fifth-best...on the mound, Tacoma's 2.65 BB/9 is their 10th-best for a single month (min. seven games) since 2005.
+JULY JOLT: The Rainiers are having a dominant month of July, going 18-4, winning 81.8% of their games, their best winning percentage for a single month (min. seven games) since 2005...it's tied for the fourth-best winning percentage for a Triple-A team since 2005 (min. eight games)...the Rainiers are hitting .317 as a team in July, tied for their average for a single month in that last 20 years (min. seven games played) with the .317 Tacoma hit in June of 2011...the team's .415 on-base percentage and .915 OPS are both their best for a single month since 2005 (min. seven games) and their .500 slugging percentage is the fifth-best.

-SHENTON STAYS HOT: INF Austin Shenton tied his career-high with three walks on July 22, doing so for the eighth time in his career and the second time this season (also: June 27)...it's the second time this season that a Rainier has drawn three walks out of the ninth spot in the order (also: Blake Hunt, April 25 vs SUG)...Shenton's double on Friday extended his on-base streak to 22 games, the second-longest by a Rainier this year...over his streak, he's hit .315 (23x73) with six doubles and four home runs, driving in 16 runs...he's drawn 21 walks to 20 strikeouts in that span, sporting a .468 on-base percentage, a .562 slugging percentage and a 1.030 OPS in that time.

-MARINERS UPDATE: The Mariners took down the Athletics 3-1 in West Sacramento on Monday night...Josh Naylor got the Mariners on the board with a solo home run in the second inning, his first long ball with the Mariners...Luis Castillo fired 7.0 innings of one-run ball, striking out four without issuing a walk, earning his eighth win of the season.
+MARINERS UPDATE: Seattle fell 6-1 to the Athletics on Tuesday...the Athletics scored four of the six runs in the third inning against Logan Evans...Seattle scored their lone run in the fourth inning on a Jorge Polanco RBI single Carlos Vargas and Jackson Kowar threw 3.1 scoreless innings in relief in the loss.

 - Tacoma Rainiers Game Notes - at Sugar Land - Tacoma Rainiers

-- Harry Potter Night and Pack the Park Pink Highlight OKC Comets Home Series - Oklahoma City Comets
+- Almora Jr. Slugs Grand Slam as Aces Take Series Opener over Aviators - Reno Aces

+- Tacoma Secures 8-5 Victory in Series Opener with Sugar Land - Tacoma Rainiers

-- Sugar Land Welcomes Tacoma for Six-Game Homestand - Sugar Land Space Cowboys
+- Peña Makes Major League Rehab Appearance in Sugar Land's Series Opener - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.